QwikDev/astro/libs/qwikdev-astro/README.md

 # @qwikdev/astro 💜

-Leverage the power of [Resumability](https://qwik.builder.io/docs/concepts/resumable/#resumable-vs-hydration) inside of Astro, using Qwik components.
+Leverage the power of [Resumability](https://qwik.builder.io/docs/concepts/resumable/) and fine-grained lazy loading inside of Astro, using Qwik components.

 ## Installation